 Image/ine allows video sampling and playback, keying, displacement and other effects are available with video (live and recorded), QuickTime movies, text, scanned images, image files with alpha channels.
 Today Steina Vasulka continues to perform with Image/ine.
-The software is maintained by Tom Demeyer and can be downloaded free of charge.
+The software was maintained by Tom Demeyer until 2011.
+The latest version runs on OSX 10.8 (Mountain Lion) and can be downloaded free of charge.

-Please visit www.image-ine.org for more info, software versions, and download links.
+Please visit image-ine.org for more info, software versions, and download links.